Quartetto Cetra: Career

 In October 1947, Enrico De Angelis left the group to join the Army and was replaced by singer Lucia Mannucci, the wife of Virgilio Savona.
 This group lasted for four decades.
 The first song they performed together was "Dove siete stata nella notte del 3 giugno?" ("Where were you on the night of June 3?").
-In 1948 Quartetto Cetra dubbed the choruses for the Italian release of Disney movie Dumbo.
+In 1948 Quartetto Cetra dubbed the choruses for the Italian release of the Disney movie Dumbo.
 They received a complimentary note signed by Walt Disney.
 Afterwards they dubbed other movies in Italian, such as Make Mine Music, Melody Time, and The Wizard of Oz.

 Quartetto Cetra made their stage debut in Pietro Garinei and Sandro Giovannini's Gran Baldoria review in 1951 at Teatro Nuovo in Milan.
 This was the first of several musical comedies the group would be involved with.
-On stage the Cetras worked with other Italian celebrities such Wanda Osiris and Alberto Sordi.
+On stage, the Cetras worked with other Italian celebrities such Wanda Osiris and Alberto Sordi.
+During the 1950s the drummer Rodolfo Bonetto made many recordings with the group.
+He later became one of Italy's leading post-war industrial designers.

 When Italian television started broadcasting in 1954, Quartetto Cetra made its first domestic television appearance on In quattro si viaggia meglio ("You travel better when you're four").
 They had appeared on British television in 1948 in Café Continental.
-With time the group worked on other TV programs, including parodie of novels such as The Count of Monte Cristo and The Three Musketeers.
+With time the group worked on other TV programmes, including parodies of novels such as The Count of Monte Cristo and The Three Musketeers.

 The quartet's early style resembled the Mills Brothers' with jazz and swing vocal arrangements.
 They collaborated with Franco Cerri and Gorni Kramer.
 The group then performed catchy tunes with funny lyrics and sophisticated arrangements that were performed in comedy acts.
 Commercial success encouraged Quartetto Cetra to perform on radio, stage, and television.
 The band's repertoire included more than a thousand songs.
 Most were written by Giacobetti and Savona.
 These include "Il Visconte di Castelfombrone", "In un palco della Scala", "Un disco dei Platters","'Nella vecchia fattoria" (Italian version of Old MacDonald Had a Farm), "Vecchia America", "Che centrattacco" (dedicated to footballer Virgilio Levratto), "Un bacio a mezzanotte" and "I ricordi della sera".
 Their song "Crapa Pelada (Testa Pelata)" ("Bald Head") was used on the American television series Breaking Bad in the final episode of the third season.
-Quartetto Cetra performed for the last time on July 1, 1988, in Bologna, Italy.
+Quartetto Cetra performed for the last time on 1 July 1988, in Bologna, Italy.